Belfast City Hall

 Pass through the famous Duke of York pub, and stop for a photo at the courtyard Murals Square before a visit inside Saint Anne’s Cathedral, and a walk through Writers Square.

-Lastly, finish your fascinating and moving tour of Belfast with a jovial pint on us at a local, historic pub!
+Lastly, finish your fascinating and moving tour of Belfast at a historic pub to enjoy a pint or hear stories about pub culture in Britain!

 Game of Thrones Filming Locations: Private Day Trip from Belfast